Lindt8/PHITS-Tools/paper.md

-`PHITS Tools` is also capable of parsing the "dump" output files (both binary and ASCII formats) that are available for some tallies, and it can also automatically detect, parse, and process all PHITS output files listed within a provided directory or PHITS input file, very convenient for PHITS simulations employing multiple tallies, each with its own output file, whose output are to be further studied, e.g., compared to experimental data or other simulations.
+`PHITS Tools` is also capable of parsing the "dump" output files (both binary and ASCII formats) that are available for some tallies, and it can also automatically detect, parse, and process all PHITS output files listed within a provided directory or PHITS input file, very convenient for simulations employing multiple tallies, each with its own output file, whose output are to be further studied, e.g., compared to experimental data or other simulations.
 The `PHITS Tools` module can be used by
-(1) importing it as a Python module in a script and calling its functions, (2) running it in the command line via its CLI with a provided PHITS output file (or directory of files) and settings flags/options, or (3) running it without any arguments to launch a GUI stepping the user through the various output processing options and settings within `PHITS Tools`.
+(1) importing it as a Python module in a script and calling its functions, (2) running it in the command line via its CLI with a provided PHITS output file (or directory/input) and settings flags/options, or (3) running it without any arguments to launch a GUI stepping the user through the various output processing options and settings in `PHITS Tools`.

 When used as an imported module, `PHITS Tools` provides a number of supplemental functions aiding with further analyses, such as tools for